tgteacher/BigData-LA2/ASSIGNMENT.md

 *Note:* compare the RMSEs obtained using the global-average recommender and the ALS one.
-Our basic ALS recommender does not perform quite well compared to the naive global-average approach.
+Our basic ALS recommender does not perform well compared to the naive global-average approach.
 Although ALS parameters might be optimized (for instance, try increasing the number of max iterations or tuning the regularization parameter), this is fundamentally due to the fact that